 Q12.
 Who qualifies as a legal heir if the deceased has no immediate family?

 Ans12.
-In the absence of immediate family members like parents, spouses, or children, the legal heirs are usually the deceased’s grandchildren.
+In the absence of immediate family members like parents, spouse, or children, the legal heirs are usually the deceased’s grandchildren.
 If there are no grandchildren, the siblings of the deceased become the legal heirs.

 Q13.
 Who is authorized to apply for a death certificate?